 – Albus Dumbledore in ‘Harry Potter and The Goblet of Fire’

-Once you are devoid of doubts whether to confront or not, and made up your mind to confront, do not jump into action directly.
+Once you are devoid of doubts about whether to confront or not, and made up your mind to confront, do not jump into action directly.

 Be prepared to face the reality.
 The result could be healing or disastrous.
 Never train your mind to accept an apology from the person concerned.
 Be a pessimistic optimist.
 Expect the worst and you won’t be disappointed, to the least.